-Figure 2 shows an example of three secured paths and one unsecured path between sites.
+Figure 2 shows an example of two secured sessions between sites.

-To negotiate a session key value and maintain encryption synchronization, the SafeEnterprise Encryptor utilizes one overhead byte that must be passed by the network between encryptors.
-The specific overhead byte used depends on the network layer that is configured to encrypt.
+To negotiate a session key value and maintain encryption synchronization, the encryptor utilizes one overhead byte that must be passed by the network between encryptors.
+The specific overhead byte used depends on the network layer that the encryptor is configured to encrypt.